hzeller/beagleg/hardware/BUMPS/README.md

 the early experiments didn't have yet a stepper motor installed, but just listening to the step-frequency :)

-Not yet supported, coming soon:
-   * More PINS of GPIO-0 will be used
+Other pins:
    * Two AUX outputs on GPIO-0 30, 31.
-This controls the medium current Aux open drain connectors at the bottom left on the [Bumps board][bumps].
+This controls the medium current Aux open drain connectors at the bottom left on the [Bumps board][BUMPS].
    * 3 end-switch inputs on GPIO-0 23, 26, 27
    * The PWM outputs are on GPIO-2 2, 3, 4, 5 which are also pins Timer 4, 5, 6, 7.
-Plan is to use the AM335x Timer functionality in their PWM mode.
+Plan is to
+     use the AM335x Timer functionality in their PWM mode (yeah, but I have not looked at the data sheet yet to see if this would actually work).
 These control the two high current PWM outputs (screw terminals top right) and the two medium current open drain pwm connectors on the Bumps board (connector top left).w
    * Analog inputs AIN0, AIN1, AIN2 will be used for temperature reading.

 [BUMPS]: https://github.com/hzeller/bumps
 [BUMPS-img]: ../../img/bumps-connect.jpg